loefflerc/Edify/README.md

 Standards & Requirements
 -----

-The CL will follow PSR-0, PSR-1 and PSR-2, but will not include PSR-3 since this imposes unnecessary dependencies.
+Edify will follow PSR-0, PSR-1 and PSR-2, but will not include PSR-3 since this imposes unnecessary dependencies.

-All packages MUST be written with proper corresponding unit tests to provide proof that the package is robust.
+All packages MUST be written with proper corresponding unit tests using PHPUnit to provide proof that the package is robust.
+This might be "scary" to some, especially to new programmers, but don't let this stop you.
+Remember, the main goal of the project is to educate.
+Don't be afraid to ask for help.

 Every single class MUST follow the [single responsibility principal](http://www.oodesign.com/single-responsibility-principle.html)